yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ```
 #### Where are the output files created from the above hello-world example?

 The hexadecimal number, like e2/9aa8c8, identifies the unique process execution and the number is also the prefix of the directory where `sayHello` process is executed.
-You can inspect the files produced by above script by changing to the directory $PWD/work.
+You can inspect the files produced by above script by changing to directory $PWD/work.

 Execute the following command on your terminal:
 ```
 ls -l work/**/*
 ```
-You can see that there is a separate file created under each directory.
+You can see that there is a separate output file created under each directory.

 #### What kind of hidden files exist inside $PWD/work directory?

-Hidden files are present in each process directory, and the files are very useful when you want to debug a failed process.
+Hidden files are present in each process directory, and the files are very handy when you want to debug a failed process.

 you can find the hidden files as shown below: